 Webinar Skills Training in Pain Management

-The webinar skills training program aims to give you an opportunity to learn how to help your patients better manage chronic or persisting pain problems.
+Our Putting Cognitive Behavioural Therapy Skills into Practice webinar training program gives you an opportunity to learn how to help your patients better manage chronic or persisting pain problems.

-Each program consists of six webinar sessions of 90 minutes duration conducted over a 2-3 month timeframe.
-In each session you explore specific strategies on how to effectively manage patients experiencing chronic pain.
+Each program consists of seven webinar sessions of 90 minutes duration conducted over a 2-3 month timeframe.
+In each session you will explore specific strategies on how to effectively manage patients experiencing chronic pain.

 Mode of delivery

-This program is run entirely online, making it accessible to all health professionals across both rural and suburban Australia.
+This program is run entirely online, making it accessible to all health professionals across both rural and suburban Australia and internationally.